cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 We are presented with a confirmation page of our new transaction.
 {% imgTag /img/guides/cypress-studio/extend-new-transaction-confirmation.png "Cypress Studio Extend Test Confirmation" "no-border" %}

-#### Run or Save Test
+To discard the interactions, click the "Cancel" button to exit Cypress Studio.
+If satisfied with the interactions with the application, click "Save Commands" and the test code will be saved to the file.

 #### Generated Test Code

-Our test is updated after clicking "Save Commands" with the actions recorded in Cypress Studio.
+Viewing our test code, we can see that the test is updated after clicking "Save Commands" with the actions we recorded in Cypress Studio.

 ```js
 describe('Cypress Studio Demo', function () {